svetlanasieber/svetlanasieber/README.md

- I'm a true Computer Enthusiast with a burning passion for Embedded Systems and the Latest Technologies.
+ I'm a true Computer Enthusiast with a burning passion for Embedded Systems, Industrial Automation and the Latest Technologies.